 Editor's note: Beloved writer Terry Pratchett has died at age 66.
 The sad news reminded us of this happier moment when the Discworld author was celebrating a special honor in his own creative way.

 English fantasy writer Terry Pratchett is totally awesome.
-After the best-selling novelist (65 million books sold worldwide) was knighted by the Queen, he made his own sword to go along with his other nightly accoutrement.
+After the best-selling novelist (65 million books sold worldwide) was knighted by Queen Elizabeth, he made his own sword to go along with his other knightly accoutrements.

-In 2007 Pratchett announced that he has early-onset Alzheimer's disease and is currently filming a documentary about his life for the BBC.
+In 2007, Pratchett announced that he has early-onset Alzheimer's disease and is currently filming a documentary about his life for the BBC.

 - 10 fictional places we'd like to call home

 - Why reading fiction makes you a better person

 - 30 of the most beautiful places in the world